 Oncologists who work in private practices or for healthcare organizations may earn more or less than those who work in academic medical centers or research institutions.
 For example, according to a 2020 report by Medscape, the average annual salary for medical oncologists was $421,000, while the average salary for hematology-oncologists (who specialize in both blood disorders and cancer) was $421,000.

 Experience also plays a role in an oncologist’s salary.
 Generally, the longer an oncologist has been practicing, the higher their salary will be.
-Additionally, oncologists who specialize in certain areas, such as pediatric oncology or radiation oncology, may earn higher salaries due to the specialized nature of their work.
+Additionally, oncologists who specialize in certain areas, such as pediatric oncology or radiation oncology, may earn higher wages due to the specialized nature of their work.

 Finally, geographic location can also impact an oncologist’s salary.
 For example, oncologists who work in urban areas or areas with a high cost of living may earn more than those who work in rural areas.
-Additionally, factors such as the local job market and demand for oncologists in a particular area can also impact the salary.
+Factors such as the local job market and demand for oncologists in a particular area can also impact the salary.